 Organised by the Chambre des Théâtres pour l’Enfance et la Jeuneusse, the Festival Christmas at Belgium’s National Theatre reveals all its surprises to you.
 There are numerous shows for all ages from 18 months incorporating various types of theatre (object theatre, dance, puppets, etc.).
 There are also various creations, encounters, readings, extras and animation making it a festival for young and old.

-The festival is yypically held across different cultural locations in the last week of December, such as Théâtre National, Théâtre Les Tanneurs, Théâtre de la Balsamine, Théâtre Marni, Théâtre La montagne magique, Centre culturel Jacques Franck, Centre culturel d'Evere (Espace Toots).
+The festival is typically held across different cultural locations in the last week of December, such as Théâtre National, Théâtre Les Tanneurs, Théâtre de la Balsamine, Théâtre Marni, Théâtre La montagne magique, Centre culturel Jacques Franck, Centre culturel d’Evere (Espace Toots).
 See www.ctej.be.

 New Year’s Fireworks in Brussels

 Brussels annually brings together a magnificent pyrotechnical show to celebrate the New Year.
 At midnight the sky over Brussels lights up with a multicoloured light show, with animations taking place from around 11pm.
-In 2015 they were cancelled over terrorism fears.